batroutman/LUMO-SLAM/README.md

 	"cubes": [[ 0, 4, 12, 53, 10, 250, 2 ], [ -12, 0, 22, 250, 70, 12, 2 ], [ -21, -3, 29, 20, 100, 300, 2 ]]
 }
 ```

-*Further config options to be specified upon project completion.
+Example configuration files for TUM-freiburg1, TUM-freiburg2, TUM-freiburg3, and custom MP4 files are provided in `TUM1Config.json`, `TUM2Config.json`, `TUM3Config.json`, and `mp4Config.json`, respectively.
+Note, that the camera parameters will need to be changed to match the camera used in your MP4 sequence.
+The camera parameters currently populating `mp4Config.json` correspond to a Samsung Galaxy S8 smartphone using the Open Camera app.

+Additionally, comprehensive usage of all configuration parameters are shown in `mp4Config.json`.

+To get started, download the `freiburg3_structure_texture_far` sequence from the [TUM dataset website](https://vision.in.tum.de/data/datasets/rgbd-dataset), update the `inputDataPath` parameter in `TUM3Config.json` to point to its base directory, and run the system with the `-config TUM3Config.json` argument.

+**NOTE**: If you find that the system is struggling to initialize a map, set `"smartInitialization"` to `false` to use brute-force initialization.
+Smart initialization is a proof-of-concept technique whose models were only trained on TUM sequences.

+### Map Navigation
+The camera for the map view can also be transformed in realtime to analyze the system's map.
+The controls are as follows:

+`W` - move forward\
+`S` - move backward\
+`A` - strafe left\
+`D` - strafe right\
+`SPACE` - move up\
+`SHIFT` - move down

+`←` - turn left\
+`→` - turn right\
+`↑` - look up\
+`↓` - look down

+`<` - tilt counter-clockwise\
+`>` - tilt clockwise

+`J` - decrease move/turn/tilt speed\
+`K` - increase move/turn/tilt speed

 ## Disclaimer
 This project is a culmination of the years of research I have done for my Ph.D.; as such, it is research-quality code whose design and coding practices have changed many times over several years.
-Though the code is annotated and should not be excessively difficult for researchers and other interested parties to parse, do not view this project as a model for good software design.
+Though the code is annotated and should not be excessively difficult for researchers and other interested parties to parse, I make no claims that this codebase is the pinnacle of good software design.